 We’ve also reviewed many other running shoes that didn’t make this page.
 Every foot is different, so read the reviews carefully to find the best shoes for you.
 For details on our methodology, see the detailed description at the bottom of the page.

-Updated 7.17.2024
+Updated 11.14.2024

-Best Running Shoes Overall
+Hogan H383 Sneakers aus Wildleder Blau | Best Running Shoes Overall

 These are the shoes you use day in and day out for all types of running activities.
 Easy days, hard days, long runs, speedier runs, these shoes are a jack of all trades and can handle anything.
-And as a bonus, these shoes are perfect for chasing kids around the backyard, visiting theme parks, and all the normal life stuff you do in running shoes.
+And as a bonus, these shoes are perfect for chasing kids around the backyard, visiting theme parks, and all the normal life choke you do in running shoes.

 Asics Superblast 2